Erik98146/RV-C-Tool/README.md

 ## Use
 On first use, connect to the ```rvc-tools-xxxx``` access point.
 Point your web browser to ```192.168.4.1```  You can then interact directly, or use the network config button to join the tool to an access point.
 Once connected to an access point, it will display the new IP address you can use to find it on that lan.
 Both the built-in AP and the client connection will remain active with the clinet connection credentials saved in NV ram.

+The logger can capture all frames on the wire, even 11-bit non RV-C proprietary frames, so long as the data is at the standard 250kbps rate.

 ## Compiling notes (optional)
 This was developed for the ESP-IDF and can be compiled with the ESP-IDF tools or from within VS Code (after ESP-IDF has been properly installed).  **Be sure to setup the ESP-IDF (and/or the tool from within VS Code) for ```websocket server support``` before compiling.**